My.EOU Portal Current Students Faculty/Staff

 * Possess an overall GPA of 3.0 or better

-Once accepted, students are required to pay a one-time initiation fee of $40.
+Once accepted, students are required to pay a one-time initiation fee of $50.
 The proceeds go to Phi Alpha Theta’s national office to fund various awards, conferences, scholarships, and the annual convention.
 For the initiation fee, students receive a lifetime membership in Phi Alpha Theta, a framed certificate with their name printed on it, and a one-year subscription to Phi Alpha Theta’s quarterly journal, The Historian.
-At EOU, Phi Alpha Theta members participate in a host of chapter events and activities, including a yearly initiation ceremony, quarterly history seminars and gatherings, community outreach, and visiting lectures.
+At EOU, Phi Alpha Theta members participate in a host of chapter events and activities, including quarterly history seminars and gatherings, community outreach, and visiting lectures.
 Each spring, EOU’s ALPHA-GAMMA-XI members are encouraged to present papers at Phi Alpha Theta’s Pacific Northwest Regional Conference as well as at EOU’s Spring Symposium.

 2019 Phi Alpha Theta Pacific Northwest Regional Conference:

-This year’s conference, hosted by Western Washington University, will take place April 8-9 in Bellingham, WA.
-Abstracts are due February 5 and conference papers March 11.
-For more information, including the call for papers and submission guidelines, visit the conference website.
+This academic year’s conference, hosted by Idaho State University, will take place April 12-13 on the ISU campus in Pocatello, Idaho.
+Abstracts are due February 22 and final conference papers by March 22.
+Stay tuned for more information!

 Recent Phi Alpha Theta Inductees at EOU: